 - If you take a Modern Apprenticeship at Level 2, 3 or 4, you would work with an employer and study for accounting technician examinations.
 These would be through either the Association of Accounting Technicians (AAT) or the Association of Chartered Certified Accountants (ACCA).

-- The ATT qualification is sponsored by the professional accountancy bodies of the Institute of Chartered Accountants of Scotland (ICAS), the Chartered Institute of Management Accountants (CIMA) and the Chartered Institute of Public Finance and Accountancy (CIPFA).
+- The AAT qualification is sponsored by the professional accountancy bodies of the Institute of Chartered Accountants of Scotland (ICAS), the Chartered Institute of Management Accountants (CIMA) and the Chartered Institute of Public Finance and Accountancy (CIPFA).

 - If not on a Modern Apprenticeship, you would still work with an employer and study for either the AAT qualification or the Certified Accounting Technician (CAT) Scheme, which is run by ACCA.